basileatsougan/basileatsougan/README.md

-Hi there 👋, I'm Basile Atsougan.
+# Hi there 👋, I'm Basile Atsougan.

+🚀 Fullstack Developer | 🌐 Tech Enthusiast | 🎨 UI/UX designer

 I’m a software engineer, passionate about building impactful solutions across different platforms, from web to mobile.
 Here’s a bit about what I’m up to:

 🚀 Exploring: React Native & Python (django) & AI-powered applications